garvitarai/gpu-testing/GpuReferenceModules/ReadMe.md

   git clone https://github.com/garvitarai/gpu-testing/tree/yadavmchanges/GpuReferenceModules
 ```
 ## Configure and Build Containers
-1. Open the “edge-ai-void-detection” folder in Visual Studio Code.
+1. Open the “GpuReferenceModules” folder in Visual Studio Code.
 2. Fill in the values in the .env.template file for your ACR.
 ```
         REGISTRY_NAME=<YourAcrUri>